Skip to main content

 About Pico Mogote

-Pico Mogote Ecological Reserve protects an isolated karst limestone formation in the Santiago de Cuba province of eastern Cuba.
-The reserve centers on Pico Mogote, a prominent mogote hill rising above the surrounding terrain in the Sierra Maestra foothills region.
-This distinctive geological feature supports endemic and rare species adapted to the carbonate rock substrate, including cave-dwelling invertebrates, specialized cliff vegetation, and relict forest communities.
-The reserve is part of the eastern Cuba protected area network administered by the Centro Nacional de Áreas Protegidas (CNAP), and its proximity to the Sierra Maestra—Cuba's highest mountain range—enhances its ecological significance as a biodiversity corridor connecting highland and lowland habitats.
+Pico Mogote Ecological Reserve protects a montane forest area approximately 20 km east of Santiago de Cuba city, within the La Gran Piedra mountain massif of Santiago de Cuba province, eastern Cuba.
+[1] The reserve centers on Pico Mogote, the highest point in the reserve at 1,130 meters above sea level, with 53% of the reserve exceeding 800 meters elevation.
+This distinctive geological feature supports endemic and rare species adapted to the montane substrate, including cave-dwelling invertebrates, specialized cliff vegetation, and relict forest communities.
+The reserve functions as a core zone of the Baconao Biosphere Reserve, designated by UNESCO in 1987, and is part of the eastern Cuba protected area network administered by the Centro Nacional de Áreas Protegidas (CNAP).
+[2]

 Wildlife Ecosystems